Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 Where to Stay in Washington, D.C.

-- Days Inn by Wyndham is just 1.5 blocks away from a Metro Station, for a cheap way to explore the city.
+- Days Inn by Wyndham is just 1.5 blocks from a Metro Station, for a cheap way to explore the city.

 - The Baron Hotel is just a 3-minute walk to Embassy Row.